eddLai/Exoskeleton-Control-Note/SCONE.md

 File name:
 - `.scenario`, based on **[zml](https://github.com/tgeijten/zml)**
-- `.osim`contains the rules of the forces such as Slippery Slope
+- `.osim`contains the rule of the forces, such as Slippery Slope
+-

 ---
 ### Keywords in SCONE